Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: The Problem

-Thus, there is a hyperedge in $H$ corresponding to each possible assignment of items to $p_j$ that satisfies the lower bounds of $p_j$ and all its groups.
-Observe that the largest hyperedge in the resulting hypergraph has size $\ell+1$.
-It is immediate that every hyperedge in the matching corresponds to an assignment of items to a platform that satisfies the platform.
-Further, observe that any assignment that satisfies the platform must correspond to a hyperedge.
-As stated earlier, we can now use the hypergraph matching greedy algorithm.
+Thus, there is a hyperedge in $H$ corresponding to each possible assignment of items to $p_j$ that meets the proportional fairness constraints of $p_j$ and all its groups.
+Further, by the above construction, observe that any assignment that satisfies the platform must correspond to a hyperedge.
+The size of the largest hyperedge in $H$ is $u$ where $u = \max_j u_j$.

-Observe that the number of hyperedges can be as large as $O(n^\ell)$ and hence the time complexity would be as high too.
-However, we achieve $O(n^2)$ time complexity as follows.
-Instead of explicitly constructing all the hyperedges, we keep constructing and picking one arbitrary hyperedge at a time that is disjoint from the previous ones.
-This is given in Algorithm~\ref{alg:max-satisfied} in terms of the setting in Problem~\ref{prob:max-satisfied}.
-Thus for each platform $p_j$, we keep adding items from each group to a set $S_j$ until the lower bound of the group is met by the items in $S_j$.
-Once the lower bounds of all the groups are met, if $|S_j|<\ell_j$, we add items arbitrarily to $S_j$ until $|S_j|=\ell_j$.
-We ensure that an item is picked at most once.